Liam Reidy (footballer): Early career

 Reidy was often injured during his junior years, and never played Under 18's football in the Talent League.
 In 2021 he played one game for Frankston in the Victorian Football League (VFL) as a forward, before returning in 2022 to become Frankston's main ruckman.
 At the end of the season he was selected by Fremantle with the 13th selection in the 2023 rookie draft.
 He spent the entire 2023 season and most of the 2024 season playing for Fremantle's affiliate team Peel Thunder in the West Australian Football League (WAFL).

 AFL career

 Reidy made his AFL debut in the second last round of the 2024 AFL season as a replacement for the injured Sean Darcy.
-He signed a one-year contract extension at the seasons end.
+He signed a one-year contract extension at the season's end.
 On September 10, 2025, it was reported that Liam Reidy, along with teammate Will Brodie, had requested a trade from Fremantle, with Reidy specifically seeking a move to Carlton.
 This development followed earlier reports from the previous month indicating that Carlton had shown strong interest in acquiring Reidy.
 Reidy was officially traded to Carlton on 7 October.
+He made his Carlton debut in Opening Round of the 2026 AFL season.

+Statistics

+Updated to the end of round 22, 2026.